 So if you are interested in pursuing this scholarship and need practice or a partner to play at a duplicate club, keep informed about when Kids Bridge practice nights are being offered or call me when you are ready to go play duplicate.
 I’ll help get you started!
 I’ll play with you for up to 4 sessions, paying my own entry fee.
 For sessions 5 to 9, you’ll need to pay my entry fee.
 Beyond that, I charge $30 to play with me plus you pay my entry fee.

-Tuesdays: John Knox Village Duplicate Bridge Club
+Tuesdays and Saturdays: John Knox Village Duplicate Bridge Club

 Lee’s Summit, MO